moondance-labs/tanssi-docs/builders/interact/substrate-api/chopsticks.md

 ## Forking a Demo EVM Appchain with Chopsticks {: #forking-demo-chain }

-To fork an Appchain using Chopsticks, execute the command with only the RPC endpoint as a parameter:
+To fork a Tanssi Appchain using Chopsticks, execute the command with only the RPC endpoint as a parameter:

 ```bash
 yarn start --endpoint wss://fraa-dancebox-3001-rpc.a.dancebox.tanssi.network